agarsev/quevedo/NOTES.md

 experiment integration into pipeline.

 - [ ] Think of better name for experiments, and implement a pipeline arch.
+- [ ] Experiment config relative path to their directory so can be ported (works for test, check for train)
+- [ ] Predict load image from RAM (PIL image)
 - [ ] train and test YOLO (new arch)
 - [ ] Add preproc option for experiments/pipelines, create rotator script (in
     examples maybe) that uses rotation tab to realign graphemes according to